boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    other per S-NSSAI handling, if required.

    However, operators using such mapping methods should be aware of the implications of any change of S-NSSAI on the addressing plans.
-It is out of scope of this document to elaborate on these implications.
+For example, modifications of the S-NSSAIs in-use will require updating the IP addresses used by NFs involved in the associated slices.

 ~~~
              NF specific          reserved